 Hakone & Mt.
 Fuji

 The stunningly picturesque town of Hakone is part of the Fuji-Hakone-Izu National Park and has been designated a geopark by UNESCO.
-With many natural hot spring and its flawless view of Mt.
-Fuji across from Lake Ashi, Hakone has become one of the favourite choices for tourists looking to escape Tokyo for the day.
-Particularly beautiful in autumn thanks to its wealth of coloured leaves, Hakone has a number of art museums, a botanical garden, and lake cruises and ropeway that offer magnificent views of Mt Fuji.
+With many natural hot springs and ones of the best views of Mt.
+Fuji, Hakone has become one of the favourite choices for tourists looking to escape Tokyo for the day.
+Particularly beautiful in autumn, thanks to the multitude of coloured leaves that add up to the beauty of the place, Hakone has a number of art museums, a botanical garden and various hot springs just perfect after a long day of exploring the area.
+To see mount Fuji, you can either opt for a lake cruise or a ropeway journey.
+Either one will reveal the beauty of the sacred mountain.

-Japan’s largest mountain and most famous national symbol, Mt.
-Fuji, which is a dormant volcano lies 60 miles south-west of Tokyo and can be seen from the city on a clear day.
-Snow covered for 5 months of the year, Fuji’s climbing season is from July to September, allowing tourists to climb to the summit for its spectacular view above the clouds.
-During this climbing season, huts and facilities along the mountain where climbers can buy refreshments and rest are manned.
+Japan’s highest mountain and most famous national symbol, Mt.
+Fuji, which is a dormant volcano, lies 60 miles south-west of Tokyo and can be seen from the city on a clear day.
+Covered in snow 5 months a year, Fuji can be climbed from July to September.
+During the climbing season, huts and facilities along the mountain, where climbers can buy refreshments and rest, are available.

 Travelling from Tokyo’s Shinjuku station, Hakone is a 90-minute train ride away on the Odakyu Railway (not covered by JR Pass).